sgoudham-university/Winston-Bot/README.md

 #### Frameworks / Libraries

 - [x] Use JDA to connect to the Discord API
+- [x] Set up Logging for any commands / errors thrown
 - [x] Use Maven as a package manager to build, package and release
 - [x] Use Jackson to successfully match JSON -> POJO

 #### Misc

 - [x] Host bot on Virtual Private Server (Running Ubuntu 20.04) for 24/7 uptime
+- [x] Configuration file to store Environment variables

+## API Issues

+- Disappointingly, Blizzard does not have an official API for Overwatch (I have no idea why they don't) which results in a massive headache in using
+  API's to retrieve data as they are all web-scraped and can take long to update, not to mention the extremely long response times.
+- Due to this, the bot isn't as snappy and fast and only retrieves a limited amount of information.
+- I've tried my best to hack together more information but as stated above, this makes the bot quite slow in retrieving requests

 ## Services / Libraries Used